zhu-qin/rubyORM/readme.md

     primary_key: :id
   )

-#similarly belongs_to creates a method for a relationship where each instance has it foreign_key point to an entry on the table that has the given class_name
+# similarly belongs_to creates a method for a relationship where each instance has it foreign_key points
+# to an entry on the table that has the given class_name
   belongs_to(
     :house,
     class_name: "House",